 Trailing 38-31 with just five minutes left on the clock in the championship, most teams would panic.

 They hit three consecutive threes, from Tyler Strechay, Sean Owens, and eventually Justin Jaworski.
 On a night when they could not get any shots to fall, it was the three sharpshooters, a sophomore and two seniors, who sparked the 11-2 run to put them ahead for good.

 Once Jaworski hit a three with 2:15 left on the clock to give Perk Valley a 42-40 lead, the tide had totally turned in front of a packed house at Norristown.
 Spring-Ford never led again.

-“We try to stay relaxed even those it’s a hostile environment, we knew how hard it would be to beat a great team like Spring-Ford three times,” Owens said.
+“We try to stay relaxed even though it’s a hostile environment, we knew how hard it would be to beat a great team like Spring-Ford three times,” Owens said.